 South Toledo toddler's death remains unsolved one year later

 Sep.
-3—One year ago, hundreds of people began a desperate search for a little boy reported missing from an apartment complex in South Toledo.
+4—One year ago hundreds of people began a desperate search for a little boy reported missing from an apartment complex in South Toledo.

-Toledo police have not provided any public updates on the investigation since.
-There have been no arrests in the case, and the community has struggled with unanswered questions.
+Toledo police have since provided no public updates about the investigation.
+No arrests have been made, and the community has struggled with unanswered questions.

-Officer Andrew Dlugosielski, spokesman for TPD, said the case "has had a devastating impact on everyone."
-He added that more information about the case will be forthcoming, but could not say when.
+Officer Andrew Dlugosielski, a TPD spokesman, said the case "has had a devastating impact on everyone."
+He added that more information about the case will be forthcoming but could not say when.

 "An investigator will never rush in an investigation so as to bring it to a close more quickly," Officer Dlugosielski said.
 "Each and every detective, regardless the case, is going to take their time and see their cases are investigated properly."